I enjoy aquariums, and I have a pet Clown Knife, among other fish. I also like sharing tips with beginners.

 A sparkling aquarium with beautiful fish can be a wonderful addition to any home.
 Whether you have owned aquarium fish before or are setting up a fish tank for the first time, there are many things to consider when buying new fish.
 By following these tips, you will minimize any potential headaches in the long run, freeing up more time and energy to simply enjoy your fish tank.

-Freshwater or Saltwater Fish
+Freshwater or Saltwater Fish?

 If you enjoy embracing challenge, then of course you might be tempted by the beauty of the brighter and more exotic-looking saltwater fish, but if you are a beginner, then a freshwater aquarium is certainly recommended.
 If you think you might get bored with the options for freshwater tropical fish, locate an aquarium-only pet store in your area.
 They will have much more variety than a large generic chain store like PetSmart.

-Fish Size VS Tank Size
+Fish Size and Tank Size

 Lastly, be aware of the growth and maximum size of the fish you are getting.
-While the size of the tank usually limits the growth of the fish (it causes them to produce hormones that limits growth), it does not always.
+While the size of the tank usually limits the growth of the fish (it causes them to produce hormones that limit growth), it does not always.
 Columbian Shark Catfish, for example, will grow until they are simply unmanageable in a smaller tank.
-Furthermore, if you get a fish with a very large maximum size, but it stays small in a smaller tank, the stress of the hormones that keep the fish smaller will still shorten its lifespan.
+Furthermore, if you get a fish with a very large maximum size, but it stays small in a smaller tank, the stress of the hormones that keep the fish smaller will still shorten its life span.

-Certain species of fish will only get along with their own kind, or sometimes not even their own kind, so do research and plan the fish you are looking for rather than buying them spontaneously.
+Certain species of fish will only get along with their own kind, or sometimes not even their own kind, so do some research and plan the fish you are looking for rather than buying them spontaneously.
 Also, avoid putting very small fish together with very large fish or the smaller fish will likely become dinner for the latter.

 Fish Food and Care

 Before committing to new fish, be aware of the food and care requirements of the species that interest you.
 Some, such as the Clown Knife, require special food (live food or frozen bloodworms work best) and are not ideal for beginners or those who want easier care.
-Others thrive best with a specific PH balance in the water—more acidic or more alkaline—although most fish will get used to the more alkaline water of a well-managed tank.
+Others thrive best with a specific pH balance in the water—more acidic or more alkaline—although most fish will get used to the more alkaline water of a well-managed tank.